idxca/learngit/readme.txt

-Git is a distributed version control system.
+it is a distributed version control system.
 Git is free software distributed under the GPL
 Git is so usefull.
 Git tracks changes.
+Git tdjjdd